 • There are no guarantees, as with any intervention, but at the very least you will feel very relaxed.

-Jo has been practising Reflexology for over ten years.
-She’s passionate about natural health care and loves supporting women from fertility through to family and beyond.
-She works from Hove Natural Health Clinic, which she opened in 2015 to create a haven of calm in a comfortable, welcoming environment.
+Jo, Ellen and Victoria have combined Reflexology practise of over 30 years.
+We’re passionate about natural health care and love supporting women from fertility through to family and beyond.
+Our practise is based at Hove Natural Health Clinic, which was opened in 2015 to create a haven of calm in a comfortable, welcoming environment.